Gap Fund Applicant Support

 Applications for the Gap Fund are currently closed.
 As we pursue more funding we hope to open again to help more small businesses.
 If you are a small business owner looking for Gap Fund applicant support, please explore the links below:

 Applications are currently closed.
 If you are a past applicant you may access your information through the Fluxx system.
-No changes to your application are encouraged at this time.
+No changes to your application are encouraged at this time unless directed by your lending or granting financial institution.

 HOW TO APPLY

-- Our application is currently closed as we pursue more funding.
+- Our application is currently closed.
 Visit our FAQ and Support page for more information.

 - Applicants will need to demonstrate economic hardship experienced due to COVID-19.
 We accept a wide variety of documentation, for example: